Start9Labs/start9-pages-startos/docs/instructions.md

 1. A list of all your Subdomains can be found inside the Properties section of your Embassy Pages service.

+**Note**: Changing the Homepage requires a hard refresh of the Tor website

 ## Restore from Backup

 1. In `Config`, select "Restore from Backup".